Promoting work–life balance

 Initiatives to reduce overtime work

-In order to maintain employee health and avoid burnout, and in strict observance of labor laws and regulations, not only is Mizuho taking a strong stance against overwork, but we also ask each office or branch, and each employee to set work efficiency goals, and to make proactive efforts to reduce their overtime work through increases in productivity.
+In order to maintain employee health and avoid burnout, and in strict compliance with labor laws and regulations, Mizuho is not only taking a strong stance against overwork, but also making proactive efforts to reduce working hours by boosting productivity, and taking robust, company-wide measures to improve operational efficiency by reviewing our workstyle as a whole.

-In particular, we have achieved more effective operational management by encouraging the use of tablets, which support our efforts to go paperless and which employees can use to join online meetings from remote locations using IT tools, and draw up proposals while meeting with clients directly or remotely.
+In particular, we have achieved more effective operational management by encouraging the use of tablet devices, etc., which support our efforts to go paperless and which employees can use to join online meetings from remote locations using IT tools, and draw up proposals while meeting with clients directly or remotely.

-Other initiatives aimed at reducing overtime work include designated days where all employees are encouraged to leave the office on time ("Refresh Summer", "Refresh Winter", "Family Day"), and the automatic extinguishing of all lights at Head Office at a set time in the evening.
+Other initiatives aimed at reducing overtime work include designated days where all employees are encouraged to leave the office on time ("Refresh Summer," "Refresh Winter", "Family Day"), the declaration of a Workstyle Review Promotion Period, the automatic turning off of all lights at Head Office at a set time in the evening, and the introduction of work interval system.

 Further information

-ESG DataBook: Average number of overtime hours worked per month (PDF/759KB)
+ESG DataBook: Average number of overtime hours worked per month (PDF/810KB)

 Encouraging the use of annual leave